So, I accidentally ordered a matcha green tea latte yesterday. To say that it caught me by surprise would be an understatement.

-But this little adventure actually turned out to be a nice little self-care activity.
-As it turns out, matcha tea is made from finely ground tea leaves, which offers a more highly concentrated dose of antioxidants.
-It’s also what give it such a vibrant green color.
+But that little adventure turned out to be a fun self-care activity.
+As it turns out, matcha tea is made from finely ground tea leaves, which offers a more highly concentrated dose of antioxidants — and it’s also what gives it such a vibrant green color.

 But here’s how it happened.

 I had arrived early for a meeting at a local coffee shop, and after casually grabbing my tea from the barista stand, I spotted a table outside in the sun and quickly made my way over to it.
-I had been trying to soak up every ounce of the last few sunny days of the season, and I wanted to make the most of it.
+I wanted to soak up every ounce of the last few sunny days of the season.

 It was glorious.
 I closed my eyes and fell into a pleasant state of relaxation.